ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 4. You will receive an order confirmation with the details of the certificate request to the account you indicated.

 	Click the enclosed link in the email to approve the domain validation request.
-At this point the SSL request should be ready to begin fulfilment.
+At this point the SSL request should be ready to begin fulfillment.